Main Page Content

 How long will it take to receive my diploma?

 Your degree will appear on your official transcript, which is the real proof of degree completion, once a final review is completed following the posting of final grades at the end of the semester.
 With the volume of final reviews required to approve degrees, this may take a few weeks.
-However, your diploma will not arrive in the mail for several weeks after that.
+Once the final review is complete, you will have an opportunity to pick up your diploma for one week after it has been processed.
+Students will receive an email to their Brockport email address letting them know when their diploma is available.
+After the one week pick up period has ended, your diploma will be mailed out within 2 to 4 weeks to the address you provide on your application.